jf990/esri-demos/JavaScript/esm-user-login-demo/README.md

 ![screenshot app with sign in link](sign-in.png)

-Clicking the link redirects to an ArcGIS Platform login screen.
+Clicking the link redirects to an ArcGIS login screen running at arcgis.com.
 This screen may show different information depending on your logged in state.

 ![screenshot app sign in screen](sso-login.png)